-- Policies and procedures that address the health equity priorities outlined in the Global Statement for the Oncology Medical Home standards (1) ensure equitable access to high-quality care, (2) ensure equitable research, (3) address structural barriers, and (4) increase awareness and action. - Documentation of identifying and addressing health care disparities within the practice patient population through data findings and mitigation actions taken with an annual review by OOC. - Policies to be provided Policies to be provided at time of application and reviewed at site visit; annual report reviewed at site visit.
+- Policies and procedures that address the cancer and other health outcomes challenges by (1) ensuring access to high-quality care, (2) ensuring access to research, (3) addressing structural challenges, and (4) increasing awareness and action. - Documentation of identifying and addressing individual patient challenges related to cancer and other health outcomes within the practice through data findings and mitigation actions taken through CQI with an annual review by Oncology Medical Home Oversight Committee (OOC).